 D. Wynne Thorne Career Research Award

-The award is given annually to one outstanding university senior researcher who is recommended by a committee of peers, many of them previous award recipients.
+The award is given annually to one outstanding university senior researcher, recommended by a committee of peers and previous award recipients.
 Nominees are evaluated for the significance, impact, and quality of their research, scholarly, or creative achievement and recognition by national and international experts.